Don's "Whom We Might Be" Story

 a critical untold story!!

-Near to what was Eden is a religious place that is named "Göbekli Tepe"
+is an historical religious place that has been named "Göbekli Tepe"

-( note 13c )
+( note 13c ),

-with circles of massive T-shaped stone pillars, which are today the world's oldest known megaliths; they are scientifically dated to 11,300 years ago.
+which has many circles of massive T-shaped stone pillars; it is today the world's oldest known megaliths;

-Stonehenge ( close to where I was born ) was built around 5,000 years ago, and there are nearby Mesolithic astronomical sites that date back to 10,000 years ago.
+was built ∼5,000 years ago, & there are nearby Mesolithic astronomical sites that date back to 10,000 years ago.

-( note 13d ),
+( see note 13d ),

 Islamic,

-16% are
+16% of them are

-Atheists ( where I am counted )
+( where I am counted )

-and 15% follow
+& 15% of them follow

 Hinduism…

-many other smaller groups fill the remaining 10% or so
+Many other smaller groups fill the remaining 10% or so

 Moving on from my historical religiosity, our species grew & spread across the world through the Neolithic Ages

-The last ice-age ended with the
+The last ice-age ended with the end of the

 Younger Dryas

-around 11,700 years ago, where the mile-high ice started to melt into the oceans, deepening them & making coastlines around the world move back onto land;
+deepening them & making coastlines around the world move back onto land;

 This continued for several thousand years until the ancient